gtoshelvin/Elvin_Gitonga_StructuredProgramming/Assignment3 /README.md

 5. Dereferencing a Pointer.

 Dereferencing means accessing or modifying the value stored at the memory address held by a pointer.eg

-                    int x = 10;
+int a = 10;
+int *p = &a;
+printf("%d", *p); //This prints the value 10.

+A pointer accesses a value by dereferencing it and can modify that value directly.

-                    int *p = &x; //This changes the value of x to 20
+*p = 20; //This changes the value of a from 10 to 20

 7. When Pointers Preferred Over Variables.

 -When functions need to modify original data.